 So just what do we do with our personal computers?
 Web browsing.
 Email.
 Facebook.
 Twitter.
 We play games and write letters and balance our checkbooks in a spreadsheet.
 We store photos, play music and watch movies.
 That about covers it for most people.
 And, crazy enough, the iPad can do all of those things.
 In fact, it has a lot of functionality that goes beyond the personal computer.
 After all, you won't see the PC as a device where augmented reality is a common use.
 And very few people use their PC as a replacement for their GPS when taking a vacation.

 Certainly, the iPad isn't capable of doing everything that a PC can do.
 After all, you can't develop applications for an iPad on an iPad.
 But then again, you can't develop applications for an iPad on a Windows-based PC either.
 You'll need a Mac.

 And there are plenty of popular games like League of Legends that you won't find on your iPad.
 But then again, League of Legends just dropped support for the Mac.
 And we aren't kicking the Mac out of the PC group.

 Suffice to say, the iPad cannot do everything that a Windows-based PC can do.
-But then again, a Windows-based PC can't do everything that a Mac or an iPad can do.
+But a Windows-based PC can't do everything that an iPad can do.
 Determining what is and what isn't a PC based on individual applications is an exercise in futility.